shoshana-levitt/AIE2-demo-day/chainlit.md

 # ProPrepPal

-## Welcome to ProPrepPal your personal preparation assistant

-## I can help you prepare for a conference, a meeting or an interview
+Welcome to ProPrepPal, your personal preparation assistant!
+I can help you prepare for a conference, a meeting, or an interview.

 How can I help you today?